 However, we do not recommend using this setting in production.
 Instead, you can either add the CA certificate to the trusted root CA store or instruct your application to use such a certificate.
-See the instruction of how to do it.
+See the security section for detailed instructions.

 Depending on how your EventStoreDB instance is configured, some features might not work.
-On this page, you can find some notes about features being not available because of some options are set or not set accordingly.
+Below are some features that are unavailable due to the specified options.

 |Connection for TCP clients||External TCP is disabled by default.
 You need to enable it explicitly by using the |